palantir/terraform-provider-tenablesc/docs/resources/scan_policy.md

 - `audit_file_id` (String) Audit File ID
 - `description` (String) Scan Policy description
 - `families` (Set of String) Plugin Families to include in scan
+- `families_state` (String) Plugin Families state to include in scan.
+Must be set to 'unlocked' for Tenable.SC 6x
 - `preferences` (Map of String) Key-value map of preferences to set and their values.
 Refer to documentation and browser developer tools to get preference names
 - `tag` (String) Tag for scan policy